uvrajanshuman/Spring-Core/src/main/java/com/refstash/dependency_injection/xml_configuration/README.md

 </beans>
 ```

-And `ClassPathXmlApplicationContext` or `FileSystemXMLApplicationContext` is used as an implementation of ApplicationContext;
+And `ClassPathXmlApplicationContext` or `FileSystemXMLApplicationContext` is used as an implementation of `ApplicationContext`;
 based on the location of Configuration xml file.

 | Properties      | Description                                                                                                                                                                                                                                                                                                      |